d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{0.5in}

-### Steps of the Statistical Investigation Process
+### Steps of the statistical investigation process

 The first step of any statistical investigation is to ask a research question.
 In this study the research question is: can we as a class read Martian? (we will refine this later on!).
 To answer any research question, we must design a study and collect data.
 (This will normally be provided for you in class.)
 For our question, the study consists of each student being presented with two Martian letters and asking which was Bumba.
 Your responses will become our observed data that we will explore.
 To answer the research question we will simulate what *could* have happened in our class given random chance, repeat that many times to understand the expected variability between different "randomly guessing" classes, then comparing our class's observed data to the simulation.
 This gives us an estimate of how often (or the probability of) our class's result would occur if we were all merely guessing, allowing us to determine if we as a class can in fact read Martian.